marcusfelix/deploid-website/src/pages/privacy.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send us an email to hello@deploid.studio.
+For any questions or concerns regarding the privacy policy, please send us an email to marcus@deploid.studio.